-43 Mr. Urynbasarov was born in 1970.
+Mr. Urynbasarov was born in 1970.
 He graduated from the Almaty Institute of Railway Engineers with the specialization in "Transport Management and Administration of Railway".
 He began his career as a railway inspector at the West -Kazakhstan Railroad station.
-Later he worked as a senior engineer, head of industrial engineering department of the Railway Management Department, Assistant to First Deputy General Director of the RSE "KTZ" in Almaty, head of different branches of the Company.
-From 2010 till 2011 he served as Managing director - Chief Engineer of the Company.
+Later he worked as a senior engineer, head of industrial engineering department of the Railway Management Department, Assistant to First Deputy General Director of the RSE "KTZ" in Almaty.
 From April 2012 to February 2014 Mr. Urynbasarov served as the Managing Director of Field Operations.
-Since February 2014 till April 2014 Mr. Urynbasarov was appointed as the Acting Chairman of the Management Board (President) of the JSC Kaztemirtrans.
+According to the decision of the Company issued on 17 February 2014 Mr. Urynbasarov was appointed as the Acting Chariman of the Management Board (President) of the JSC Kaztemirtrans.
 On 28 April 2014 Mr. Urynbassarov was appointed as the Vice-President.

-Yerkin Semetayevich Zhusanbayev (Managing Director of Corporate Development) 44

-Mr. Zhusanbayev was born in 1970 in Tselinograd.
+Yerkin Semetayevich Zhusanbayev (Managing Director of Corporate Development) Mr. Zhusanbayev was born in 1970 in Tselinograd.
 He graduated from the Moscow State University named after Lomonosov with the specialization in engineer and applied mathematics.
 He began his career in 1992 as an engineer in Engineer and Machine science Institute of the Science Academy of Kaz SSR.
 From 1994 to 1998 he worked as a specialist, leading and chief specialist of the National Aerospace Agency of the Republic of Kazakhstan.
 After, he worked as a commercial employee in the Representative of the Japan company Marubeni Corporation.
 From 1998 to 2002 he held executive position in the Company, Kazgiprozheldortrans.
-From 2002 to 2007 served as the Managing Director of the Synergy Co LLP, acting director of the Department on the regulation and control in the sphere of railway transport of the Natural Monopoly Agency.
-From 2007 to 2008 Advisor of the President on tariff policy of the Company.
-From April 2008 he was appointed as the Managing Director of Corporate Development.
+From